Hated: GG Allin and the Murder Junkies: Reaction from GG Allin

 GG Allin attended a screening of Hated just days before his death.
 While the film was being shown, a heavily intoxicated Allin threw several beer bottles at the movie screen, one of which injured a woman.
 As a result, the screening was halted, and Allin fled just before police arrived.
 Although he never saw the complete film, Allin was happy with the light in which Todd Phillips had portrayed him, and gave the director positive feedback and a hug the day after the screening.

 Reviews

-Hated has received positive reviews from Revolver magazine, Combustible Celluloid, eFilmCritic.com, DVDTalk, Digitally Obsessed, and Monsters at Play.
+Hated received positive reviews from Revolver magazine, Combustible Celluloid, eFilmCritic.com, DVDTalk, Digitally Obsessed, and Monsters at Play.

 Home media

 Hated was released on DVD in December 1999 that features the last show Allin performed in New York City on the evening before his death, the band rehearsal session before it and the ensuing carnage afterward.
 It was re-released with new footage in 2007.
 The first 5,000 copies came with free temporary tattoos based on some of Allin's real tattoos, and a mail-in offer for a poster featuring the artwork of Allin painted by serial killer and acquaintance John Wayne Gacy.
 A bonus feature on the region 1 DVD shows a still of Allin lying in his coffin.
 He is dressed in a jacket and jock strap.